Website accounts are available to all Lafayette College students and employees.

 • Events: Sites can be requested for one-time or recurring events.
 These sites reside on sites.lafayette.edu and have addresses that identify the event (e.g., sites.lafayette.edu/stemconference).

-• Courses/Class projects: Faculty members may request WordPress sites for courses and/or class projects.
+• Courses/Class projects: Faculty members may request websites for courses and/or class projects independent of your Moodle course site.
 An entire class, groups, or individuals can be given access to a site’s administrative tools.
 These sites reside on sites.lafayette.edu and have addresses that identify the course (e.g., sites.lafayette.edu/eng240-fa19).
 Faculty members requesting sites for courses and class projects will be contacted by an Instructional Technologist who can consult about site development.

-collection of help documents on how to get the most out of (and into) your WordPress site is available on the Help website.
+collection of help documents on how to get the most out of (and into) your website is available on the Help website.